apoorvdwi/Portfolio/content/about/index.md

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.

-I have been working with a startup named [Rahee](https://raahee.in) as a React development Intern where I worked on the website and admin portal for the same.
+I have been working with a startup named [Raahee](https://raahee.in) as a React Development Intern where I worked on the Website and an Internal Product for the same.

 Here are a few technologies I've been working with recently: